A syndicate allows investors to participate in a lead investor's deals. In exchange, investors pay the lead carry.

 If you are provided with access to a syndicate deal, review information provided by the company and the deal lead carefully.
 AngelList and its affiliates as well as their agents take no responsibility for and do not endorse any information concerning companies or deal terms.
-Should you decide to invest after performing your own diligence (including reviewing the relevant private placement memorandum, subscription agreement and operating agreement), you will provide various information in the subscription process and execute a copy of the subscription agreement and the operating agreement online.
+Should you decide to invest after performing your own diligence (including reviewing the relevant private placement memorandum, subscription agreement, and operating agreement), you will provide various information in the subscription process and execute a copy of the subscription and operating agreements online.

 The Passive Foreign Investment Company (PFIC) and Controlled Foreign Corporation (CFC) rules are US tax rules that are designed to prevent US investors from avoiding or deferring taxes by structuring investments through foreign companies.